 In some cases, you can purchase the software outright or license the software per machine, allowing you to keep all your earnings.

 In some cases, like browser miners or some software packages, the mining software is really mining Monero (or a cryptocurrency with a similar CPU-optimized algorithm) and then converting to Bitcoin for payments.
 This is because it’s not profitable to mine Bitcoin with normal computer hardware, as competition from ASIC miners is extremely high.
 As you might expect, this conversion process can lead to some overhead that can affect profitability.

-For Bitcoin, in particular, and if your hardware is optimized for mining Bitcoin, you’ll probably want to move to dedicated Bitcoin mining software solutions.
+If your hardware is optimized for mining Bitcoin, you’ll probably want to move to dedicated Bitcoin mining software solutions.
 In most cases, you’ll be better off mining altcoins than Bitcoin, unless you own ASIC miners.